 Our partnerships with business inform the course design, ensuring the content is relevant, up-to-date and meets the needs of industry.
 These partnerships also enable the inclusion of cutting-edge software such as SAS, Python, RStudio and others.

 This course is delivered face-to-face over three semesters - teaching is scheduled based on the length of your course and the academic calendar.

 Course leaders and tutors

-You will have the opportunity to work on real, work-based projects supplied by an external company or emulated industry case studies.
-You will utilise your skills and knowledge from earlier studies of topics such as data integration, statistical modelling, big data and distributed systems, to situations of genuine complexity.
+You will have the opportunity to work on real work-based projects supplied by an external company or emulated industry case studies.
+You apply the skills and knowledge gained from your studies in topics such as data integration, statistical modelling, big data and distributed systems to situations of genuine complexity.

 The teaching team make use of their research and industry connections to facilitate the inclusion of real work scenarios and case studies within many of the modules.

-- Public Sector (Police, Government, NHS) Organisations such as Amazon, Facebook, UK Ministry of Defence, HSBC and GSK all make use of data management/analytics extensively to help them to better understand their customers and to make informed business decisions.
-IBM ranked these jobs as one of the most difficult for employers to recruit, due in part to the shortage of skilled data scientists.
+Public and Private Sector organisations such as: Police, Government, NHS, Amazon, Facebook, UK Ministry of Defence, HSBC and GSK all make use of data management/analytics extensively to help them to better understand their customers and to make informed business decisions.
+IBM ranked these jobs as one of the most difficult for employers to recruit, due in part to the shortage of skills in this area.

 This course prepares you for a career in